totoroot/webpage-blog/content/post/til/docker-io-timeout.md

 docker stop buildx_buildkit_multiarch-builder0
 ```

-When re-running `docker compose up` it recreates the buildkit container anyways and it should work again.
+When re-running `docker compose up`, it recreates the buildkit container anyways and building should now work again.

 ## The why